Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 A better way would be having the skills necessary to stop a lone call dead in its tracks.
 This takes a coordinated effort by both partners.
 Over the last few pages, we've covered some potential ways to stop a lone.
 Below is a series of hands that are played alone.
-As you look through them ask yourself if you would you have made the correct decision to stop the call?
+As you look through them ask yourself if you would have made the correct decision to stop the call?

-The dealer sits in the North position and has turned-up the queen of clubs.
+The dealer sits in the North position and has turned up the queen of clubs.
 Bidding gets passed to the West seat and he calls alone.
 Here's the two-part question.
 As the dealer(N) what card would you get rid of?
 If you sat in the South seat, how would you start the hand?

 This is a typical 3rd seat lone call situation.
 The dealer discards next and his partner leads next.
 Here next must be lead, be it a 9 or an ace.